 Not the Exception But the Rule

-MASS is currently drafting a manual that provides guidelines around the building of an ACS school.
+MASS is currently drafting a manual that provides guidelines around the building of one of these schools.
 AWF has, meanwhile, begun discussions with potential partners in the areas of curriculum development and technology.

-We are also making plans to retrofit Manyara Ranch and Lupani School to ensure they meet the rigorous standards being laid out under AC.
+We are also making plans to retrofit Manyara Ranch and Lupani School to ensure they meet the rigorous standards being laid out.
 MASS representatives joined Sholley and our CEO, Patrick Bergin, on a visit to Manyara Ranch Primary School and have provided some draft remodeling plans.

 Which, perhaps, brings us back full circle.
 “This whole idea of looking at education and schools as a strategic way to facilitate conservation in Africa: It’s very novel,” says Sholley.
 “We thought Manyara Ranch and Lupani School were one-offs.
 But they’re not the exception; they’re the rule.
 There are very few cases in the world where a community is not concerned about the education of their children.
 And if the idea of a conservation school can facilitate a conservation discussion, then in the end, everyone benefits.”